Penalty fines for missing school

 Paying a penalty notice

-Once we're asked by a school to issue a penalty notice, we will send out a letter containing instructions on how and where you can make payment.
+When we're asked by a school to issue a penalty notice, we'll send you a letter.
+This will include instructions on how and where you can pay.

 Appeals

-If you feel the penalty notice was wrongly issued, you will need to contact the school.
-We are unable to overturn a school's decision if they have decided the leave was unauthorised.
+If you feel the penalty notice was wrongly issued, you need to contact the school.
+We can not overturn a school's decision if they have decided the leave was unauthorised.

 Prosecution